jeenalee/blog/_posts/2016-10-03-implementing-doge-for-servo.md

 This tutorial does not cover everything related to implementing a DOM API, but I hope this helped you get started!
 Sometimes the spec will be unclear, and sometimes it will be impossible to implement an API exactly as the spec states.
 When you encounter a situation like that or when you need help, reach out to Servo and spec maintainers!
 They are friendly and helpful people. 😊

-Malisa will write a blog post about the DOM API testing process in Servo, so stay tuned!
+Malisa wrote a [blog post about the DOM API testing process in Servo](http://hellomalisa.me/2016-10-24/how-to-test-a-servo-dom-api.html), so read about it!

 <small>Many thanks to [Josh Matthews](https://twitter.com/lastontheboat) (`jdm`) for reviewing the blog post.</small>